Types of surfing wave

 If the banks are in bad shape you may find the waves backing off (when the water is not quite shallow enough to allow the wave to peak and break properly), or closing out (when the bank is at the same depth along the length of the beach, causing the entire length of the wave face to break at the same time).
 Good beach breaks include those around Hossegor in France, and Croyde and Fraserburgh in the UK.
 When these are working well their waves can be almost as hollow as a reef break.
 Generally, however, beach breaks will produce ‘spilling’ waves.

-2. Reef breaks.
-A reef break will occur when any underwater obstruction rises suddenly above the sea floor causing a swell to peak dramatically and often throw out a pitching lip to give a hollow, or tubing, wave (the above ‘plunging’ wave).
+2. Reef breaks - A reef break will occur when any underwater obstruction rises suddenly above the sea floor causing a swell to peak dramatically and often throw out a pitching lip to give a hollow, or tubing, wave (the above ‘plunging’ wave).
 The obstruction, or reef, can be in the form of a rock shelf, a coral reef or even a submerged wreck.
 In Britain it’s most likely to be a rock shelf – in fact it’s almost 99 per cent certain to be a rock shelf unless coral has suddenly started sprouting in our none-too-balmy waters.
 Good examples in Britain include: Porthleven, Thurso East and Kimmeridge.
-The example, of course, is Pipeline.

 Under ideal conditions a swell hitting a promontory or headland will wrap around this natural projection (although it doesn’t have to be natural — breakwaters and harbour walls can have the same effect) and break on the inside as it encounters shallower water.
 This shallow water occurs as a result of a build up of rocks or sand alongside the headland, and the wave will peel off into deeper water inside the headland, often for hundreds of yards.